DamsaraJayanath/tom_Jerry_image_classification_CNN/README.md

 # Tom & Jerry Image Classification using CNN

 ## Project Overview
-This project focuses on building a **Convolutional Neural Network (CNN)** to classify images from the popular cartoon **Tom and Jerry**.
+This project focuses on building a Convolutional Neural Network (CNN) to classify images from the popular cartoon Tom and Jerry.
-The model identifies the presence of characters in an image and classifies it into **four distinct categories**.
+The model identifies the presence of characters in an image and classifies it into four distinct categories.

-The primary goal of this project is to demonstrate **practical deep learning skills** using **TensorFlow and Keras**, covering:
-- Data preprocessing
-- CNN architecture design
-- Model training and validation
-- Overfitting handling
-- Model evaluation and inference

-This project is well-suited for showcasing **computer vision fundamentals** and **multi-class image classification**.

 ---